 The department offers master’s and doctoral degrees (including a post-baccalaureate Ph.D. option) in human development and family studies (HDFS).
 These research-oriented programs require a thesis and dissertation, respectively, and prepare students for careers as university faculty, full-time researchers, medical school faculty, and human service providers.
 Applicants should contact the department concerning admissions requirements, programs of study, and financial assistance.
 Admission to a graduate degree program requires the recommendation of the department and the Graduate School.
 The department also offers master’s degrees and graduate certificates in gerontology and youth development through its membership in the Great Plains Interactive Distance Education Alliance, a multiple-university association with online graduate programs.

 Faculty research interests in the HDFS department are broad and multidisciplinary, creating many areas of specialization.
 Individual development research includes participants across the lifespan as well as within multiple domains of development (e.g., social, emotional, and cognitive).
 Special emphasis is placed on exploring development in context (e.g., cultural, ecological), measuring brain function using fMRI, and understanding developmental problems and solutions.
 Relationship process research includes inter-generational family relationships (ranging from infant-parent dyads to adult children and their elderly parents), close relationships (e.g., intimate and marital relationships), social interactions, and family issues (e.g., impact of work and stress on families).
-The department also specializes in research on theory, statistical methods and analyses, Hispanic and other ethnic studies, and issues specific to rural populations.
+The department also specializes in research on theory, statistical methods and analyses, Hispanic and other ethnic studies, and issues specific to rural population

 Master of Science in HDFS.
 Students in the HDFS master’s program take two theories courses (Theories of Human Development and Family Theories), research methods, introduction to statistics, and a colloquium in HDFS.
 All students are required to complete a research-based thesis and at least 6 hours of thesis research.
 Beyond these requirements, about half of the hours in the program (17 of 36) are electives, so students may tailor the program to their own needs and interests.

 Great Plains IDEA Master of Science in HDFS with a Specialization in Gerontology.
 The department is a member of the Great Plains Interactive Distance Education Alliance (Great Plains IDEA), a multiple-university association with online graduate programs.
 Through this organization, the department offers a master’s degree in HDFS with a specialization in gerontology.
 The master’s concentration requires a total of 36 hours comprised of eight core courses and four elective courses.
-The universities that are part of the gerontology program include Iowa State University, Kansas State University, North Dakota State University, Oklahoma State University, University of Missouri–Columbia, and Texas Tech University.
+The universities that are part of the gerontology program include Iowa State University, Kansas State University, North Dakota State University, Oklahoma State University, University of Missouri–Columbia, University of Arkansas, and Texas Tech University.
 This program is designed to prepare professionals who are either working directly with older people or involved in education and research related to aging adults.

 Great Plains IDEA Master of Science in HDFS with a Specialization in Youth Development.
 Through the Great Plains IDEA, the department offers an online master’s degree in HDFS with a specialization in youth development.
 The 36-hour master’s degree includes 28 credit hours of coursework and 8 hours of either a practicum, project or thesis.
 All courses are taught by distance and in collaboration with the following participating Great Plains IDEA institutions: Kansas State University, Michigan State University, University of Nebraska–Lincoln, and Texas Tech University.
 Once admitted to a home institution, students can take courses from any of the institutions with credit applied toward the appropriate degree The Great Plains IDEA youth development program is designed to prepare professionals who are working directly with adolescents and young adults or are involved in education and research related to youth.